D'Mani Mellor

-D'Mani Lucell Bughail-Mellor (born 20 September 2000) is an English professional footballer who plays for EFL League Two club Rochdale, on loan from Wycombe Wanderers.
+D'Mani Lucell Bughail-Mellor (born 20 September 2000) is an English professional footballer who plays as a forward for Macclesfield.

 A Manchester United player from the age of eight, Mellor made his first-team debut in a UEFA Europa League match in November 2019.
 He spent time on loan at Salford City during the 2021–22 season.
 In July 2022, Mellor signed for Wycombe Wanderers after being released by United.

 Club career

 Mellor joined Manchester United at the age of eight.
 He made his senior debut in a Europa League match against Astana on 28 November 2019.
 In August 2020, Mellor revealed he had suffered a serious knee injury, which resulted in him being unable to play at all in the 2020–21 season.

 In August 2021, he moved to League Two club Salford City on loan.
 In January 2022, Mellor was recalled early from Salford after making three substitute appearances in an injury-hit spell.
 Later that month, United were criticised by Crawley Town manager John Yems, who claimed that a loan deal for Mellor collapsed before the transfer deadline because of paperwork issues.
 In May 2022, he announced that he would be leaving United upon the expiry of his contract in the summer.
 On 4 July 2022, Mellor signed for Wycombe Wanderers.

 On 27 January 2023, Mellor joined League Two club Rochdale on loan until the end of the season.
+On 23 April 2023, after Rochdale had been relegated, the club said it was investigating an alleged incident of racist abuse aimed at Mellor following a game at Stockport County.

+On 11 August 2023, Mellor joined League Two club Sutton United on loan until January 2024.
+He was recalled from his loan in January 2024, before returning to National League club Rochdale on loan until the end of the season.

+On 2 May 2024, Wycombe announced the player would be released in the summer when his contract expired.

+In August 2024, Mellor signed for National League side Gateshead on a short-derm deal.
+On 5 September 2024, he joined NPL Premier Division club Macclesfield.